 58,9% of the respondents admit they will ignore such content.
-From all suggested options, the least preferred behavior would be reporting the content to the parents (56,8%).
+From all suggested options, the least preferred behaviour would be reporting the content to the parents (56,8%).

-3In May 2020 the 46 year-old African American George Floyd was killed in Minneapolis (Minnesota) during an arrest.
+3 In May 2020 the 46-year-old black American George Floyd was killed in Minneapolis (Minnesota) during an arrest.
 Floyd's death triggered subsequent protests against police brutality and institutionalized police racism.

-In case of being subjects of violent content on social media st,udent-respondents show a slightly different behavioral pattern - most of them (74,5%) declare they will report such content to their parents, and 64,6% would ignore it.
+In case of being subjects of violent content on social media student-respondents show a bit different behavioural pattern - most of them (74,5%) declare they will report such content to their parents, and 64,6% would ignore it.
 Approximately half of the respondents would report the content to the social media moderators (54,2%), to the authorities (53,1%) or to a teacher (50%).
-The least preferred choice of behavior would be to comment and/or share such content (43,8%).
+The least preferred choice of behaviour would be to comment and/or share such content (43,8%).